A second order differential equation for a point charged particle: A second order differential equation for point charged particles

-If the radiation reaction term $\frac{2}{3}e^2 a^2 x^\mu$ is small compared with the Lorentz force term one can treat it as a perturbation.
-As a first approximation one can consider that the Lorentz equation holds,
+The relation \eqref{equationofmotion} is an {\it implicit differential equation}.
+If the radiation reaction term $\theta=\frac{2}{3}q^2 a^2 x^\mu$ is small compared with the Lorentz force term $F_L$, it can be treated as a perturbation.
+Then at leading order in the product $\theta\cdot\,\epsilon$, one can consider that the Lorentz force equation is a good approximation,